Skip to content

 Debuted in 1988, the Group A race car derived from this car won the 1990 Bathurst 1000 outright before the factory teams upgraded to its successor generation VN.
 While the Australian cousin of the Opel Omega A offered 6 gears, better suspension, and 75 kg less weight than the VL, its aerodynamic package overemphasized a clean appearance and a low drag, giving it far more lift than the VL.
 The VN ended up winning only one race in the hands of Peter Brock at the 1991 ATCC season opener at Amaroo Park and is best remembered for taking curves on two wheels thanks to 12" wide Bridgestone slicks.

 Acknowledging this issue, legendary engine builder Larry Perkins revived his old VL chassis number PE 010 from the 1990 season to enter the 1992 ATCC and Australia's touring car endurance races, resulting in memorable performances.
 Rocking his engineering workshop's in-house-designed Perkins Dymag 17x11" magnesium rims with the 12" tyres from the VN, Perkins's 1992 campaign saw him emerge as the top-ranked Holden driver in the ATCC in this ancient car.
-His season culminated in a shock victory at the Sandown 500 together with Steve Harrington, before qualifying the same car on the front row (2nd Place) for the Bathurst 1000 that year.
-Not only did he outqualify every VN Commodore entered in the event, but he even outqualified every 1993-spec Group 3A car: one Ford Falcon EB and three Holden VP Commodores (the facelift of the VN) that started to give fans a taste of what to expect in the subsequent ATCC seasons until it morphed into the V8 Supercars championship.
-Big V8 sedans limited to 7500 rpm with big spoilers, and a departure from the Holden Iron Lion in favor of Chevrolet Small Blocks.
-Perkins went on to give the legendary Holden Iron Lion engine its final Bathurst 1000 victory in 1993, when unlike every other VP Commodore entrant, he stuck with the Holden engine one last time and engineered a custom slide intake manifold for it.
+His season culminated in a shock victory at the Sandown 500 together with Steve Harrington, before flogging the same car onto a front row starting spot (2nd Place) for the prestigious Bathurst 1000 that year.
+Not only did he outqualify every VN Commodore entered in the event, but he even outqualified every 1993-spec Group 3A car.
+These were one Ford Falcon EB and three Holden VP Commodores (the facelift of the VN) that gave fans a taste of what to expect in the subsequent ATCC seasons until it morphed into the V8 Supercars championship.
+The big V8 sedans were going to be limited to 7500 rpm with big spoilers, and the Holdens saw a departure from the Holden Iron Lion in favor of Chevrolet Small Blocks.
+Larry Perkins, however, went on to give the legendary Holden Iron Lion engine its final Bathurst 1000 victory in 1993, when unlike every other VP Commodore entrant, he stuck with the Holden engine one last time and upgraded it with a self-designed custom slide intake manifold.

 The TTM 2025 version of the Commodore features a corrected front suspension geometry and a rebuilt rear axle geometry, alongside a 125 kg diet and a rev limiter increase by 500 rpm.
-At 8500 rpm, it now reaches the safe limit of Iron Lions campaigned in the ATCC in 1992, and still stays 300 rpm below Larry Perkins's highest rpm during qualifying for the 1992 Bathurst 1000.
-Holden Racing Team once instructed Win Percy to test the Iron Lion engine at 9000 rpm in 1990, which led the block to crack and drop the rear main bearing cap out of the engine.
+At 8700 rpm, it now slightly eclipses what was considered a safe limit of Iron Lions campaigned in the ATCC in 1992, but it still stays 100 rpm below Larry Perkins's highest rpm during qualifying for the 1992 Bathurst 1000.
+It took a little more to crack the Iron Lion: Holden Racing Team once instructed Win Percy to test the Iron Lion engine at 9000 rpm in 1990, which led the block to eject the rear main bearing cap along with a big chunk of the block itself.

 Characteristics

-Heavy, big, and the king of long straights.
+The king of long straights is big and heavy.
 The asymmetric linkage of the rear axle makes the car twist under acceleration, and the soft live axle helps with traction while also letting you drive in period-correct fashion on 3 wheels occasionally.
+The Holden's unique party tricks are its incredibly wide tyres (12") that help to cope with its high weight, and its fading-resistant carbon brake in the front - but only after you survived the nasty first few braking zones that you need to warm it up.

 Nissan Skyline 2000 GTS-R (HR31)